AnteronGitHub/sparse/README.md

 ### Docker

-With docker images built according to the above instructions, new containers can be created by running the following command, replacing \<node\> and \<arch\> as when building the images:
+Use the previously built docker files to create new application containers.
+For instance, run the following command to start a split learning server on amd64 supported devices:

 ```
-docker run --rm -it edge-deep-learning-code:split_<node>.<arch>
+docker run --rm -it split_learning:server.amd64
 ```

 ## Configure